chfm/chfm.github.io/content/signups/boardgames.md

   <dd>919-525-1933</dd>
 </dl>

-## Schedule
+## Dates and Times of Meetings
+Every Thursday evening around 7:00pm by Zoom

 This group is existing and on-going.
 We welcome folks to try it out at any time.
 Email, call, or text Tom Munk for further information.

 ## Location